Granjow/ansi-csi-terminal/README.md

 The following 4-bit colors are available: `black` `red` `green` `yellow` `blue` `magenta` `cyan` `white`

-They can be made bright (on some terminals) and they can be used as background or foreground color.
+They can be made bright with `.bright` (on some terminals) and they can be converted to a background color with `.bg`:

 Example:

+    csi.format( csi.color.red )             # Red font color
+    csi.format( csi.color.red.bg )          # Red background color
-    csi.format( csi.color.bg.red.bright )
+    csi.format( csi.color.red.bg.bright )   # Bright red background color

 #### RGB Colors

 Less widespread.
 But fun.

     csi.color.rgb( 232, 211, 23 );      // Gives a nice orange
+    csi.color.rgb( 232, 211, 23 ).bg;   // Same, as background